-- (i) Basic Physiological Needs: These needs are most basic in the hierarchy and corresponds to primary needs.
+- (1mx5+1m for diagram) - (i) Basic Physiological Needs: These needs are most basic in the hierarchy and corresponds to primary needs.
 Hunger, thirst, shelter, sleep and sex are some examples of these needs - (ii) Safety/Security Needs: These needs provide security and protection from physical and emotional harm.
-Examples: job security, stability of income, Pension plans etc., - (iii) Affiliation/Belonging Needs: These needs refer to affection, sense of belongingness, acceptance and friendship. - (iv) Esteem Needs: These include factors such as self-respect, autonomy status, recognition and attention. - (v) Self Actualisation Needs: It is the highest level of need in the hierarchy.
+Examples: job security, stability of income, Pension plans etc., - (iii) Affiliation/Belonging Needs: These needs refer to affection, sense of belongingness, acceptance and friendship. - (iv) Esteem Needs: These include factors such as self-respect, autonomy status, recognition and attention. - (v) Self Actualisation Needs: It is the highest level of need.
 It refers to the drive to become what one is capable of becoming.
-These needs include growth, self-fulfillment and achievement of goals. - 24. (a) Sources of recruitment used to fill up the vacancies are:
+These needs include growth, self-fulfillment and achievement of goals. - 25. (a) Sources of recruitment used to fill up the vacancies are:

-6 (3m+3m)
+6 (1mx3+1mx3 for merits)